mineral-ui/mineral-ui/README.md

 ### Open Sans Font

 Mineral UI was designed around [Open Sans](https://fonts.google.com/specimen/Open+Sans).
 To get the components to look right, you will need to include this font in your project yourself or our styles will fall back to system fonts.
-Don't worry, it's pretty straightforward.

-To embed your selected fonts into a webpage, copy this code into the `<head>` of your HTML document.
+To quickly include this font in your app, copy this code into the `<head>` of your HTML document.

   ```html
   <link href="https://fonts.googleapis.com/css?family=Open+Sans" rel="stylesheet">
   ```

+For more options loading this font from Google, check out the Seleted Family popup, in the [specimen](https://fonts.google.com/specimen/Open+Sans?selection.family=Open+Sans).
+You can also download the font file and serve it yourself if you'd like, but we'll leave that to you.

 ### Styling